iamtheblackunicorn/AllAboutClubs/README.md

 You have now generated a release build of *All About Clubs*.

+## Changelog :scroll:

+### Version 1.0.0: The Overhaul

+- upload to GitHub
+- initial release

+### Version 1.1.0: The Smoothness Update

+- massive performance fixes
+- loading animation for fetching content
+- content-sorting and content-updating functionality
+- shrunk down the code to the bare minimum
+- modularity
+- speed improvements

 ## Note :scroll:

 - *All About Clubs* by Alexander Abraham a.k.a. :black_heart: *The Black Unicorn* :unicorn: